National Equine Health Plan

 Objective: To illustrate the need for research; identify research priorities; coordinate research resources; identify possible sources of funding; promote regulatory recognition and adoption of new research results and diagnostic tests.

-The NEHP’s ultimate mission is to coordinate, facilitate, and support surveillance and research activities in an effort to prevent the occurrence of equine diseases.
-Furthermore, the NEHP’s goal is to minimize the economic impact of a disease on the U.S. equine population and horse owners.
+The NEHP’s ultimate mission is to coordinate, facilitate, and support surveillance and research activities in an effort to prevent the outbreak of equine diseases.
+Furthermore, the NEHP’s goal is to minimize the economic impact of a disease outbreak on the U.S. equine population and owners.
 Research into equine infectious diseases, vaccination, advanced diagnostic testing, and treatment is needed to meet these goals.

-1. Identify Research Priorities: Industry stakeholder participation in meetings and forums to identify and prioritize infectious diseases and disease-related problems ensures needs of the industry are met through prioritized research activities.
-Surveys by AAEP, and NAHMS seek stakeholder input on priority for equine health issues including infectious diseases.
+1. Identify Research Priorities: Holding industry level meetings and forums to identify and prioritize infectious diseases and disease-related problems ensures needs of the industry are met through prioritized research activities.
+Surveys by AAEP, and NAHMS seek input on priority for equine health issues including infectious diseases.
 Survey results are shared with USDA-APHIS-VS, USAHA-Equine Committee, the AAEP’s Infectious Disease Committee, industry-related research entities and research foundations.

 • Universities